TechPromux/TechPromuxBaseBundle/README.md

-# TechPromux Base Bundle: Core bundle for TechPromux solutions
+# TechPromux Base Bundle: Core for TechPromux solutions

 This project is a symfony based bundle with multiples customized elements.